A Critical Assessment of the Brain Criticality Hypothesis: What is the Criticality Hypothesis?

 \subsection{A clarification on criticality, scale invariance, and long-range order}

-Before anything else, we must emphasize that the term ``criticality'' is not always used consistently.
-While it does have a rigorous definition in physics (as explained above), it is sometimes conflated with the notion of {\it scale invariance}.
+Before continuing, it must be emphasized that the term ``criticality'' is not always used consistently.
+This point is now well understood in the literature~\cite{10.1162/netn_a_00269, how_critical_is_brain_criticality}, but reiterating it once more will provide some useful context.
+While criticality does have a rigorous definition in physics (as explained above), it is sometimes conflated with the notion of {\it scale invariance}.
 As the name implies, a system is said to be scale-invariant if it has no characteristic length scale.
 In other words, zooming in or out on a scale-invariant system leaves its structure unchanged.

-Additionally, and almost by definition, systems with no characteristic size can have no ``cut-off,'' meaning power laws in some of their statistical properties are to be expected.
+Additionally, and almost by definition, systems with no characteristic size can have no ``cut-off,'' meaning power laws are to be expected.
 However, although power-law distributions are hallmarks of scale invariance, they are not sufficient to prove that a system is critical.
 Criticality implies scale invariance~\cite{tauber2014critical} but the inverse is not necessarily true.
-There are various other ways to generate scale invariance in the absence of criticality, as several studies have amply demonstrated.~\cite{PhysRevE.66.067103, Mitzenmacher01012004} This point is now well-recognized by proponents and detractors of the criticality hypothesis alike, but we feel that it is still worth emphasizing.
+There are various other ways to generate scale invariance in the absence of criticality, as several studies have amply demonstrated~\cite{PhysRevE.66.067103, Mitzenmacher01012004, touboul2017power}.

 Lastly, there is the yet-weaker notion of {\bf long-range order}, or {\it long-range correlations}, which is not always related to criticality.
 Systems with long-range order have elements that indirectly depend on, or {\it correlate} with, other elements quite strongly over long distances, much longer than their interaction length.
 Physicists might describe this type of system as {\it strongly coupled}.
 This does not necessarily mean that individual elements {\it explicitly} depend on all other elements in the systems, but rather that their {\it implicit dependence} is significant enough that it cannot be ignored.
-This is the case of neural activity in the brain: individual neurons are able to indirectly correlate over large distances, facilitating nuanced, macroscopic behaviors.
-However, as already pointed out, these long-range correlations do not necessarily imply criticality.
+The presence of long-range correlations is also necessary, but not sufficient, for criticality.